heptarch/heptarch.github.io/drafts/goals.md

 ## Goal-keeping

 The real subtlety in our analysis, as in the game itself, is to convert shots on goal to goals.
+A goalkeeper has an area, but it is a highly mobile on